 Reports are shared in Excel spreadsheets via e-mails.
 Have you ever thought about how much extra storage space your company needs for double triple or (more) time stored data?

 No more duplication or missing data points.
 This function is just a result of common database management.
-Excel sheets do not operate as database: this role is performed by the SQL server behind Advanced Budgeting.
+Excel sheets do not operate as database: this role is performed by the SQL server behind ABUX.
 Excel is only an input-output interface.

 Dynamic reporting is very limited.
 Quick validation of structural changes in reports don’t work.
 Is Power Point really the obvious tool for creating management report?